-- Definition: Vendors need to define sexual harassment.
+- Define the problem.
+Food truck vendors need to define sexual harassment.

-- Examples: Provide illustrations of what can be construed as sexual harassment.
+- Provide Examples.
+Provide illustrations of what can be construed as sexual harassment.

-- Zero Tolerance: Since sexual harassment in the workplace is an issue with many potential gray areas, it’s best to cast your food truck’s sexual harassment policy is black and white.
+- Maintain Zero Tolerance.
+Since sexual harassment in the workplace is an issue with many potential gray areas, it’s best to cast your food truck’s sexual harassment policy is black and white.

-- Duty to Report: Employees who feel they’ve suffered sexual harassment have to understand that their part in the process is a timely and accurate report to management.
+- Explain Duty to Report.
+Employees who feel they’ve suffered sexual harassment have to understand that their part in the process is a timely and accurate report to management.

 Set An Example

-As the owner of your food truck, you should also set a good example for your employees.
+As the owner of your food truck, you need to set a good example for your employees.
 Some ground rules to help keep you out of trouble.